stackrox/kube-linter/docs/configuring-kubelinter.md

 To configure the checks KubeLinter runs or to run your own custom checks, you can use a `yaml` configuration file.
-When you run the `lint` command, use the `--config` option and provide the path to your configration file.
+When you run the `lint` command, use the `--config` option and provide the path to your configuration file.

-If a config file is not explicitly provided to the command, KubeLint will look for a configuration file in the current working directory (by order of preference):
+If a config file is not explicitly provided to the command, KubeLinter will look for a configuration file in the current working directory (by order of preference):

 1. `.kube-linter.yaml`
-2. `.kube-linter.yml`
+1. `.kube-linter.yml`
 3. `.kube-linter`

 Finally, if none is found, the default config is used.